 Untreated UI can contribute to or increase your risk of other health problems including:

 - Urinary tract infections (more info)

-- Lack of sleep (if you often get up at night to use the toilet)
+- Lack of sleep (often getting up at night to use the toilet)

-- Social withdrawal (if your fear of leaking urine, or failing to get to the toilet on time, leads you to cut back on the time you spend with other people)
+- Social withdrawal (fear of leaking urine or failing to get to the toilet on time can lead to a person cutting back on the time spent with other people)

 - Low self-esteem

 - Falls and fractures (if you leak urine on the floor and slip while walking, or rush to get to the bathroom)